Professional Practice 2

 |Course code MEDI2011||Units 20||Level 2000||Faculty of Health and MedicineSchool of Medicine and Public Health|

-11. Know how to interact safely with patients and professionals in the health care system, with due regard for hospital and system safety and OH&S standards.
+11. know how to interact safely with patients and professionals in the healthcare system, with due regard for hospital and system safety and WHS standards; and

 |Content||Basic and clinical aspects of the cardiovascular, respiratory and haematological systems|